Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --detect_srna_in_cds, -ds
                             Searching sRNA in CDS (e.g. the genome annotation is not correct).
 More sRNA candidates which overlap with CDS will be detected.
-Default is False.
+Beware, this argument may cause many false positives due to without considering the locations of genes and CDSs.
+Moreover, the rank of sRNA candidates will be influenced as well.Default is False.
       --overlap_percent_cds OVERLAP_PERCENT_CDS, -oc OVERLAP_PERCENT_CDS
                             The maximum ratio of overlapping between CDS and sRNA candidates.
 It only works if --detect_srna_in_cds is